engine-programming/engine-programming.github.io/content/_index.md

 [*Game Engine Architecture*](https://www.gameenginebook.com/) by Jason Gregory gives a broad overview of how engines are organized.
 It will make you familiar with the different parts of a typical engine.

 The [*Foundations of Game Engine Development*](https://foundationsofgameenginedev.com/) series by Eric Lengyel introduces fundamental topics rather than architecture, and it does so in a lot of detail, enabling you to make proper implementations.
 The series is not finished yet, two books are currently available.
-If you find the math of volume 1 not introductory enough, refer to the math appendix of this guide for more complete resources.

 ## Rendering